 When you keep selling to the late payer’s, it might end up risking your business lose more cash.
 Therefore for any small business owner, set the process of sending invoices and payment reminders automatically.
 This helps to maintain the record of every customer’s overdue details.
 Yet, when you have a clear-cut strategy to handle such invoices then the problem does not seem that big.

-However, preventive measures like using an online invoicing solution Invoicera is helpful in sending out professional invoices to clients and getting paid quicker.
+However, preventive measures like using an online invoicing solution like Invoicera are helpful in sending out professional invoices to clients and getting paid quicker.
 With a convenient invoicing, one can assure of getting timely alerts !